 Our brains evolved in a linear, local world.
 This is why we get into trouble when dealing with modern emergent non-linear relationships.
 It’s a type of change that our brains aren’t equipped to intuitively understand.

-When we live in a world dominated by these fat tails, linear extrapolation goes out the window, and our ability to predict the future drastically diminishes.
+As the world is full by these fat tailed processes, linear extrapolation goes out the window, and our ability to predict the future drastically diminishes.
 Recognizing this fundamental limitation means humbly acknowledging and accepting our shrinking window into how the future will unfold.
 We must let go of our attachment to certainty and start reasoning from uncertainty.

 Surprisingly, it’s contrarian to properly address the non-linearities and fat tails present in market relationships.
 In traditional markets, the short volatility (fragile) position via VIX futures is near record highs.

 And there’s the continued default use of non-robust statistical techniques such as mean-variance, standard deviation, correlation, Sharpe ratio, CAPM, GARCH, Black-Scholes, etc. The idea that a process has a central “tendency,” quantifiable as “mean,” starts to lose applicability as the system gets too dynamic and non-linear for relationships and observations to converge.
 Central tendency requires convergence in observations over time.
 As market turbulence increases, many statistical models on which behavior and confidence are based start to break (if they ever even worked in the first place).